 An overused term that is invoked to describe the United States, the largest government in the history of mankind, is “free country.”
 Does anyone actually believe that, or is it something to use as a bludgeon against those who seek to change particulars about said leviathan that they deem to be essential; their pet issue?
 Whether it is the right to own guns with “conservatives” (allegedly protected by a piece of paper), or abortion with the left (same, the Supreme Court decision invoked the 4th Amendment), that phrase, “free country,” is a dagger thrown at anyone who would seek to restrict either.
 This raises a question; how free are you if you have to point to a document that has been twisted and manipulated into meaning just about anything by 9 priests with lifetime appointments?
 Many in history have disagreed with the meaning of the 1st Amendment which is written in such a way that a 5-year-old clearly understands it.
 That is, until they get into a government school that teaches them that what they saw as logical as a youngster, is much more complicated.
 Especially when you take people’s “safety” into account.

-It is clear to anyone who examines it, that when a new law is passed, government agency created, or there is just an expansion of local, state or federal law enforcement, the reasons given to the public to justify this is one that is meant to induce only one emotion; fear.
+It is clear to anyone who examines it, that when a new law is passed, government agency created, or there is just an expansion of local, state or federal law enforcement, the reasons given to the public to justify this are ones that are meant to induce only one emotion; fear.
 Fear is the great liberty killer and a society that has been taught that the government is here to be their protector and provider in all things, allows its unlimited expansion when that emotion is created by those who seek to rule them.
 This is clear when you break down certain issues.

 Foreign Policy and the ‘War on Terror’